How to Build a Summer House

 Step 19

-Once you’ve completed the summer house and all windows, doors, and the roof are fitted and secured, you can then paint or stain your summer house as require and add any décor as desired to the interior.
+Once you’ve completed the summer house and all windows, doors, and the roof are fitted and secured, you can then paint or stain your summer house as required and add any décor as desired to the interior.

 You can then add your summer house furniture, and the job is complete.